Speech-to-LaTeX: New Models and Datasets for Converting Spoken Equations and Sentences: Dataset Collection

 \subsection{Dataset Compositions and Audio Annotation}

 Each distinct equation or sentence in our dataset is paired with at least one reference pronunciation, which serves both as a TTS input and a human reference.
 For augmentation, multiple pronunciations were collected for several thousand expressions.
 To reduce annotation cost and augment the data, we explored the viability of training models on artificially generated audio.
-For this, we used open-source XTTSv2 \cite{casanova2024xtts}, and proprietary TTS APIs (e.g., SaluteSpeech).
+For this, we used open-source XTTSv2 \citep{casanova2024xtts}, and proprietary TTS APIs (e.g., SaluteSpeech).
 XTTSv2 was selected as the primary annotator due to its public availability, high audio fidelity, and voice conversion capability.
 For human annotation, we used a crowd-sourcing platform similar to MTurk.
 The process showed speakers a formula or sentence and reference pronunciations.
 Overall, 33 unique human annotators were involved.
-Manual verification was performed for each annotator: 10\% of their audio was reviewed, and if more than 15\% was rejected due to noise or low quality, only the verified subset was retained.
+Manual verification was performed for each annotator: 10\% of their audio was reviewed, and if more than 15\% was rejected due to noise or low quality, only the verified subset was retained. \textbf{To sum up, the resulting statistics are the following:}